Trace factorial (n!) on paper: expand fact(5) down to fact(1)

 Argument

-Value passed to the function.
-Goes in the parentheses.
+The value passed to the function.
+Goes inside the parentheses.

 Return value

-Result the function returns, via the return statement.
+The result the function sends back, via the return statement.

 name(args)

-Call expression.
-Its value is the return value.
+A call expression.
+Its value is whatever the function returns.

 void — "nothing"